devgizzo/homerow/README.md

 # Homerow bindings

+The purpose of these keybindings is to navigate between a maximum of 18 apps with the keyboard using one hand holding two keys.
+Some apps use the mouse, some mainly the keyboard, either one is just as accessible under the same combination.
+On Linux and MacOS.

+## Macos

-Macos version uses Karabiner-elements and Raycast or Kanata, Karabiner and Raycast.
+Macos version uses Karabiner-elements and Raycast or Kanata, Karabiner driver and Raycast.

+## Linux
 Linux version uses Keyd or Kanata.

 To enable support for F13 and up on linux (wayland)